Project Justice: Gameplay

 Project Justices fighting system is lifted from the original Rival Schools, with some notable changes.
 The game continues to be a team fighter, but has teams of three characters instead of two.
 This allows another Team-Up attack to be used in a fight, but also adds a new type of attack, the Party-Up, initiated by pressing any three attack buttons.
 The Party-Up is a three-person attack that varies based on what school the character initiating the attack is from.

 The additional partner also allows players to cancel an opponent's Team-Up Special by inputting a Team-Up command of their own.
 This initiates a short fighting sequence between one character from each team.
 If the person initiating the sequence gets the first successful hit in during the sequence before time runs out, the Team-Up they are caught in will be canceled, and the game switches back to the main fight; if the opposing player gets the first hit or time runs out, the Team-Up continues as usual.

-Additionally, the 'vigor' meter in Project Justice is limited to 5 levels (down from 9 in Rival Schools), with Party-Ups requiring all 5 levels, Team-Ups continuing to cost two levels, and any attempts (successful or not) to cancel a Team-Up costing one level.
+Additionally, the "vigor" meter in Project Justice is limited to 5 levels (down from 9 in Rival Schools), with Party-Ups requiring all 5 levels, Team-Ups continuing to cost two levels, and any attempts (successful or not) to cancel a Team-Up costing one level.

 Also carrying over from the first game, the Dreamcast port of Project Justice in Japan includes a character creation mode that allows a player to create their own fighters who can be used in all modes except for single-player.
 However, the character creation in Project Justice is packaged as a board game, taking place during an inter-school festival, rather than a date sim game like in Rival Schools.
 As with School Life Mode in the original Rival Schools, though, this boardgame is not included in non-Japanese ports of Project Justice due to the amount of time it would take to translate the mode.
 Instead, several unlockable sub-characters were included in these ports, built from the character creation parts in the Japanese version.

+All of the playable characters from the previous Rival Schools game return, with the exception of Raizo Imawano and guest character Sakura Kasugano, though the former appears as a non-player character in the game's Story Mode.
+Five new characters are introduced, along with alternate versions of a few existing characters.